kchavadi7-springboard/DataPipelineMiniProject/README.md

-## To run entire program in one go and right away get analytics info run follwing
+## To run entire program in one go and right away get analytics information:
 * ```Just run the main.py file```